Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Experiment Results

+In the two user studies, based on the responses to \emph{QC3}, there are six challenges that employees at Meituan face in testing:

-\qdC Based on the business they deal with, starting from a user request, there could go through lots of services that could result in very complex combinations of various inputs and different states of the system.
-Considering such complexity, first, it is hard to define the testing scope regarding the services.
-In addition, some combinations could be reached only under certain states of the system.
-To generate and explore such states is also challenging.
-Currently, as mentioned by a principal software engineer who is responsible for developing the testing tools of Meituan, their team would need to prepare data into their testing environment based on real data from their services in production.
-Such data preparation in the database usually takes at least four hours each week.
-Moreover, their platform has a high demand for time-efficiency and security (e.g., payments) that would bring further challenges in testing.
-For instance, their database services are accessed by many services, and there could be slow SQL queries in one service that would negatively affect the database services, and so result in failures (e.g., timeouts) in other services.
-Furthermore, how to better test scenarios which is related to external environment is challenging for them, as discussed also in \textit{QD2}.
-Last but not least, due to the rapid increase of business requirements, often there is limited time for performing manual testing.
+\begin{enumerate}[\itshape{AQD3}-1] \item Based on the business Meituan deals with, starting from a user request, there could go through lots of services that could result in very complex combinations of various inputs and different states of the system.
+Considering such complexity, it is hard to ensure quality of tests wrote by developers, and most faults are identified by the QA department. \item In addition, it is hard to define the testing scope regarding such closely interacted services. \item Some combinations of the services could be reached only under certain states of the system.
+To generate and explore such states is also challenging, e.g., constructing real scenarios would require a rich troves of data in the database.
+Currently, as mentioned by a principal software engineer who is responsible for developing the testing tools of Meituan, their team would need to construct data into their testing environment according to real scenario in production, e.g., based on real data from their services in production.
+Such data preparation in the database usually takes at least four hours each week. \item Moreover, their platform has a high demand for time-efficiency and security (e.g., payments) that would bring further challenges in testing.
+For instance, their database services are accessed by many services, and there could be slow SQL queries in one service that would negatively affect the database services, and so result in failures (e.g., timeouts) in other services. \item Furthermore, how to better test scenarios which is related to external environment is challenging for them, as discussed also in \textit{QD2}.
+Due to the rapid increase of business requirements, often there is limited time for performing manual testing.
+Applied technology components and architecture could also be updated, and such updates might lead to conflicts and mismatches that bring further challenges in testing. \item Last but not least, there exist complex computations that cannot be tested sufficiently. \end{enumerate}

+Regarding \emph{QC3}, we received four responses from outside of Meituan.
+Three of the respondents indicated that the most important challenge is ensuring coverage of code, business logic, business scenarios, and requirements with their currently applied techniques (from 1 SWA and 2 Testers/QA engineers), associated with \emph{AQD3-\ref{aqc31}}.
+One of the respondents also noted that balancing the testing budget is a challenge for them (from QA manager), however, such a challenge might heavily depend on the company.